 Note: If you are entitled to Medicare before you become a qualified beneficiary, you may elect COBRA continuation coverage; however, your Medicare coverage will be primary and your COBRA continuation coverage will be secondary.
-You must have Medicare Parts A and B in order to have full coverage.
+You must have Medicare Parts A and B to have full coverage.

 Are There Other Coverage Options Besides COBRA Continuation Coverage?
 Yes.
 Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicaid, or other group health plan coverage options (such as a spouse's plan) through what is called a special enrollment period.
 Some of these options may cost less than COBRA continuation coverage.
 You can learn more about many of these options at www.Healthcare.gov.

-Keep the LGHIB Informed of Address Changes
+Keep Local Gov Informed of Address Changes

-In order to protect your family's rights, you must keep the LGHIB informed of any changes in the address of family members.
-You should also keep a copy, for your records, of any notices you send to the LGHIB.
+To protect your family's rights, you must keep Local Gov informed of any changes in the address of family members.
+You should also keep a copy, for your records, of any notices you send to Local Gov.